 When a car is left unused, the battery can begin to lose charge because its not being topped up by the alternator.
-This is a common occurrence of classic cars that are used on sunny weekends as opposed to every day.
+This is a common occurrence of performance or classic cars that are only used on sunny weekends as opposed to every day.

-To keep the battery topped up, you need the best battery maintainer, which is the Battery Tender® Plus 021-0128.
-It ensures the battery has optimum charge and automatically switches from full to floating charging modes to protect the battery.
+To keep the battery safely topped up, you’ll need the best battery maintainer, which is the Battery Tender ® Plus 021-0128.
+It ensures the battery has optimum charge by automatically switching from full to float charging modes to prevent overcharging.

 Table of Contents